AdrianaStoi/carefree-holidays/README.md

-# Carefree Holiday
+# Carefree Holidays

-Carefree Holiday is a site for a startup Travel agency offering customers information about seasonal package tours so they can enjoy the holiday and have a carefree experience.
+Carefree Holidays is a site for a startup Travel agency offering customers information about seasonal package tours so they can enjoy the holiday and have a carefree experience.
 The Summer 2023-2024 packages have as destination Tunisia, Croatia, and Spain.
 The site is updated regularly with current offers and provides the opportunity to submit a request and to inquire also about early bird packages for the following year.

-Carefree Holiday site is targeted to any customer that is looking for a holiday planed from transport, hotel, meals to entertainment and cultural experiences.
+Carefree Holidays site is targeted to any customer that is looking for a holiday planed from transport, hotel, meals to entertainment and cultural experiences.
 The user can find information on the website about the current offers, and they can submit a non-binding request.
 They also have the option to subscribe to the newsletter and receive the latest offers by email.

 Visit the site live at: https://adrianastoi.github.io/carefree-holidays/